Masterofnoothing/DockWeb/README.md

 > **Tip** This is too difficult for you check this awesome project called [money4band](https://github.com/MRColorR/money4band) for easy app setup

 ### **Changelog**
-- Fixed issues with the Teno Community node not connecting.
+- Added support of nodepay yes I finally added support for nodepay but it's not something I am really proud of or I wanted to be but it's here.
-- Improved logging for grass and gradient.
+- Readded support for teneo
-- If you encounter any bugs, please report them in the issues section.
+- Woking on discord weebhooks uwu
+- if you find any bugs create an issue :D Happy Earning!!!

 ### **Supported Environment Variables**